ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ### 3. Understanding the Chat app

 The [`index.js`](src/index.js) file is the main entry point.
-Its responsibility is to setup the app, initialize a IPFS node for the real-time chat, and to render the root [`App`](src/App.js) React component.
-The `App` component will be displaying a loading while the setup process is inflight and will only render the actual inner app when everything is ready.
-It also connects to the [`stores`](src/stores) so that parts of the app will re-render automatically whenever these stores' state change.
+Its responsibility is to setup the app, initialize an IPFS node for the real-time chat, and to render the root [`App`](src/App.js) React component.
+The `App` component will display a loading icon while the setup process is inflight and will only render the actual inner app when everything is ready.
+It also connects to the [`stores`](src/stores) so that parts of the app will re-render automatically whenever these stores' change state.

 Feel free to peek at the rest of the React [`components`](src/components), but we will be mainly focusing on the [`stores`](src/stores) during the workshop.

 There are two stores: the [`userStore`](src/stores/user.js) and the [`roomStore`](src/stores/room.js).
-As the names suggest, the `userStore` manages the current logged in user and export functions to `login()` and `logout()`, while the `roomStore` manages the room messages and peers and export functions to `sendMessage()` and `verifyMessage()`.
+As the names suggest, the `userStore` manages the current logged in user and exports functions to `login()` and `logout()`, while the `roomStore` manages the room messages and peers and exports functions to `sendMessage()` and `verifyMessage()`.
 These functions contain mocks that we will be re-implementing.

 The Chat app should be running on `http://localhost:3500`, try it out! 🚀

 > ℹ️ Most of the code was kept simple so that it's easy to understand.
-As an example, we avoided using react hooks, functional components and state management libraries such as Redux.
+In this example, we avoided using react hooks, functional components and state management libraries such as Redux.

 ### 4. Setting up `idm-client` in the project